Every year August is the most exciting month to be in the capital of Scotland, as Edinburgh become's the UK's festival city.

 Best time to

-go is definitely during the Fringe Festival (late July-end Aug), but plan well ahead because accomodation
+go to the Scottish capital is definitely during the Festival Fringe during August, but plan well ahead because accomodation

 can be tricky and very expensive during this time.
 With a few thousand shows to choose from, where to start?